neuralvis/elpa-mirror/stable-melpa/fountain-mode-readme.txt

 ## Installation ##

-The latest stable release of Fountain Mode is available via [MELPA-stable] and can be installed with:
+The latest stable release of Fountain Mode is available via [MELPA-stable].
+First, add MELPA-stable to your package archives:

-    M-x package-install RET fountain-mode RET
+    M-x customize-option RET package-archives RET

+Insert an entry named melpa-stable with the URL https://stable.melpa.org/packages/.

+You can then find the latest stable version of fountain-mode in the list returned by:

+    M-x list-packages RET

+If you prefer the latest but perhaps unstable version, do the above using [MELPA].

+## Advanced Installation ##

-Alternately, download the [latest release], move this file into your load-path and add to your init.el file:
+Download the [latest release], move this file into your load-path and add to your init.el file:

     (require 'fountain-mode)

-If you prefer the latest but perhaps unstable version, install via [MELPA], or clone the repository into your load-path and require as
+If you wish to contribute to or alter Fountain Mode's code, clone the repository into your load-path and require as above:
-above:

     git clone https://github.com/rnkn/fountain-mode.git